4-VA Consortium

 If you are a George Mason Student:

 For those using VA benefits, the School Certifying Official will need to complete a primary school letter for the guest school to certify the course.
-Once the Study Elsewhere form is approved, you'll need to request a parent school letter before classes start.
-Please ensure the correct form is approved prior to requesting a parent letter.
-These forms ensure your credits at the other school are transferable to Mason:
+The parent letter will not be done until there is an approved Study Elsewhere form on file.
+The deadlines to submit the Study Elsewhere form for approval are Fall/Aug 1st, Spring/Jan 2nd, and Summer/May 1st.
+Once the form is approved, request a parent school letter before classes start.

 If you are a guest student at George Mason:

-2. Ensure your home school certifying official (SCO) completes a parent letter including all the required information per the SCO handbook.
+- Ensure your home school certifying official (SCO) completes a parent letter including all the required information per the SCO handbook.
+Have the both the Parent Letter and COE available before moving on to the next steps.

 If you're studying in a very specialized field, you might need to take a course or two at another university.